How To Get Your Partner On Board With Minimalism

 #5.
 Compromise Is Your Friend🤗

-If it’s an actual hoarding issue, that’s one thing.
-But in most cases, it’s just a difference in outlook and values.
-They don’t see clutter the same way you do.
-In that case, there is always a compromise.
+If it’s a deeper issue like hoarding, that’s another conversation.
+But in most cases, it’s simply a difference in perspective and values—your partner may not see clutter the way you do.
+In those situations, compromise is key.

 Welcome